tbensky/PrologScheduling/README.md

 thought like "What do I do now?
 I thought Prolog is supposed to know how to handle this."

 This is not the case.
-Prolog (just like your favorite procedural language) may know how to handle such things, but you still have to tell it how.
+Prolog (just like your favorite procedural language) may be able to handle such things, but you still have to tell it how.
 All told, Prolog is a just search language.
 It's core contains all of the best practices for matchibng data (you give it), to some pattern you are looking for (that you also give it).
+It returns
-It returns "true" if it finds a match between the two.
+"true" if it finds a match between the two.
 It is generalized search language, that uses backtracking for search efficiency.

 The power of Prolog as I see it is twofold: